 The only downside of drug diversion is that you have to plead guilty to receive it.
 This is better than jail, but it still leaves a conviction on your record.
 In many cases, it’s better to fight the charge.
 You do not have to face any jail time – or other penalties – if a Los Angeles marijuana cultivation defense attorney helps you win your case.

 Is It Possible to Beat a Marijuana Cultivation Charge?

 Absolutely.
 In fact, these cases are often based on weak evidence or show signs of a potentially illegal search by police.
 If our team of Los Angeles marijuana cultivation defense lawyers can get even some of the evidence thrown out by the judge, it could mean getting your charge reduced—or even winning your case outright.

 Some of the possible defenses for marijuana cultivation charges include:

-You need the marijuana for medical reasons – and a doctor recommended that you need more than the 6 mature plants allowed by law.
+- You need the marijuana for medical reasons – and a doctor recommended that you need more than the six mature plants allowed by law.
 (Or, you need to grow more in order to harvest enough actual marijuana for your condition, because of local soil/growing conditions.)

 Depending on your case, one of these defenses could be enough to win in court or get the prosecutor to simply drop the charges.
-However, the law is complex and simply claiming one of these defenses isn’t enough to win.
-You should talk to a good lawyer.
+However, the law is complex, and simply claiming one of these defenses isn’t enough to win.
+You should discuss your case with a criminal defense attorney.

 Talk to a Los Angeles Marijuana Cultivation Lawyer for Free

 One conviction for marijuana cultivation can follow you for years.
 You need to fight it.
-Let the Simmrin Law Group give you a FREE consultation—and help you defend yourself.
-Fill out the form to the right or call us at 310-997-4688 and get your free consultation today.
+Let the Los Angeles marijuana cultivation defense attorneys from Simmrin Law Group give you a free case review and explain your rights.